 While being in several bands, studying and traveling, he decided to start his solo project inspired by nature and his own experiences.
 Using mainly self-taught guitar skills and his voice to compose, he gathered his other influences into songs that could bring him inner peace.
-In 2015, he released his first EP, “Colours”, inspired by artists like Eddie Vedder, Ben Howard and The Tallest Man On Earth.
 He performed it in Thailand, Mexico and in a large number of venues in Lima, Cusco and Piura, in Peru.
 In 2017 he recorded bass for the debut album of Peru 70, a Lima based Afro-Jazz band.
 As part of their release tour they performed at the Lima Jazz Festival, the National Opera House and collaborated with well known musicians from the community such as Giacomo Novella and Pudy Ballumbrosio.

 In 2018, inspired by Susana Baca’s unique afro peruvian fusion, Indie Folk songwriters like José González and others mentioned before he decided to make his debut album called Tiempo Libre.
 This album explores the mixtures of indie folk’s soundscapes with Afro Peruvian beats.
 It includes songs in English and Spanish and features the English philosopher Alan Watts.